munificent/craftinginterpreters/book/control-flow.md

 syntax to get out of the way of the semantics, so they focus on keeping both the grammar and libraries simple.
 Code should be obvious more than beautiful.

-Somewhere in the middle you have languages like Java, C# and Python.
+Somewhere in the middle you have languages like Java, C#, and Python.
 Eventually you reach Ruby, C++, Perl, and D -- languages which have stuffed so much syntax into their grammar, they are running out of punctuation characters on the keyboard.